tianaluu09/Git.1.1/hello.md

-# I am learning how to use Git
+ I am learning how to use Git

+pt2 still learning